Debprasad77/GroupChat_Application/README.md

 ---

-# Random Chat Web Application
+# Group Chat Web Application

 This is a web application that connects people from around the world for random one-on-one chat sessions.
 The application is designed to provide an anonymous and seamless chatting experience, enabling users to meet and interact with new people effortlessly.